-This section will explain the best workout for the back, which you should try one to two times a week.
+This section will explain the best workout for the back, which you should try once to twice a week.

 It is an excellent compound workout that targets your entire back from top to bottom.
 It can develop and strengthen your posterior chain efficiently.
-Place your feet shoulder-width apart and your hands outside the knees.
+First, place your feet shoulder-width apart and your hands outside the knees.
 Next, bend down and pick up the weights with an overhead grip.
-The best exercise in the world for a big strong back requires you to pick up weight and put it back down.
+The best exercise in the world for a big strong back requires picking up weight and putting it back down.

-This exercise is a little challenging to perform, but it can work your entire back and biceps.
-Grab the bar with your hands.
-The type of grip determines the kind of lift (underhand grip is a chin-up, and an overhand grip is a pull-up).
+This exercise is challenging to perform, but it can work your entire back and biceps.
+First, grab the bar with your hands.
+The type of grip determines the lift (an underhand grip is a chin-up, and an overhand grip is a pull-up).
 Once you grip the bar, pull yourself up slowly, and maintain control.
 Pull-ups work the lower traps, whereas chin-ups work the pecs and biceps.
 You need to include Pull-Ups in your workout program for the back because it is a compound exercise.

-As indicated by its name, lat pulldown work your lats; therefore, it should be an essential part of your back workout.
-Grasp the bar widely and retract your shoulder blades.
-Pull down the bar in front of your upper chest.
+As its name shows, lat pull-down works your lats; therefore, it should be an essential part of your back workout.
+First, grasp the bar widely and retract your shoulder blades.
+Next, pull down the bar in front of your upper chest.

 Next is the bent-over dumbbell row for building your back by hitting your lats, traps, and rhomboids.
-Bend to 45-degrees while holding dumbbells.
+Bend to 45 degrees while holding dumbbells.
 Pull the weight to your chest while exhaling.
 Then lower weight while exhaling to the starting point.
-Make sure to control the weight from start to finish of each set.
+Control the weight from start to finish of each set.

 |Bent-over dumbbell row||3-4||8-10|

-This workout program is divided into two supersets for your ease in performing all the exercises with rest in between.
-It is always better to do a warm-up before a workout to increase your flexibility.
-I prefer pushups and planks to warm up my upper body because they are bodyweight exercises that I can easily control.
+We divide this workout program into two supersets for your ease in performing all the exercises, with rest in between and doing a warm-up before a workout is always better to increase flexibility.
+I prefer pushups and planks to warm up my upper body because they are bodyweight exercises I can easily control.

-This exercise is also a part of the workout one as it hits the mid-back muscles.
+This exercise is also a part of the workout as it hits the mid-back muscles.

-It can hit the upper back as well as the back of your shoulders.
+It can hit the upper back and the back of your shoulders.
 Lie on the bench with your chest down and hold the dumbbells.
 Bend your elbows and raise the weight to shoulder height.
 Then slowly go back to your starting position.

-Have you notice that every back exercise involves a pull.
-The key to any workout, including the best workout program for the back, is progressive overloads that target the specific muscle group.
-Having a strong back is part of an athletic body.
+Have you noticed that every back exercise involves a pull?
+Any workout, including the best workout program for the back, is progressive overloads that target a specific muscle group.
+Having a solid back is part of an athletic body.
 We have mentioned two of the best workouts for the back.
-You can try these once or twice a week for a more muscular back.
+You can try these once or twice weekly for a more muscular back.